Build Configuration

 Change Gradle Configuration

-Configure the Chainguard Libraries for Java repository with the credentials from Chainguard Libraries access.
-Ensure that the chainguard repository is located above the mavenCentral repository.
+If your organization does not use a repository manager you can configure the Chainguard Libraries for Java repository with the credentials from Chainguard Libraries access replacing the placeholders CHAINGUARD_JAVA_IDENTITY_ID and CHAINGUARD_JAVA_TOKEN.
+Ensure that the Chainguard repository is located above the mavenCentral repository and any other repositories:

 repositories {